ilia-abbasi/Python-projects/Modules/toolbox/ReadMe.md

  - Returns current working directory.

 path_delimiter()
- - Returns the splitter character for paths based on the OS. \ for windows and / for linux.
+ - Returns the path delimiter based on the OS. \ for windows and / for linux.

 roaming_appdata()
  - Returns the roaming appdata path.